refinedev/refine/documentation/docs/tutorials/antd.md

 Open your application in your browser.
 You will see **posts** are displayed correctly in a table structure and even the pagination works out-of-the box.

-On the next step, we are going to add a category field to the table which involves handling data relationships.
+In the next step, we are going to add a category field to the table which involves handling data relationships.

 <>